3Point1Four/3Point1Four/README.md

 Hey!

-I'm graduate in Computer Science, and love tinkering around with lil projects that I find interesting!
+I'm a graduate in Computer Science, and love tinkering around with lil projects that I find interesting!

 I like Machine Learning, Data Analytics & App Development, but here you'll mostly find stuff that I do to learn & create :)